As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 2. Give your dog’s pain medication on time.

-Incorporate probiotics into their diet to help balance the good bacteria in their gut, which will improve digestion and reduce inflammation.
-These products or supplements contain healthy bacteria that are essential for recovery.
-One example is “Purina FortiFlora Probiotics for Dogs”:
+Give your dog probiotics to help balance the good bacteria in their gut.
+This will improve digestion and reduce inflammation.
+Probiotics contain healthy bacteria that may help your dog recover faster.
+One example is “Purina FortiFlora Probiotics for Dogs”, as listed below on Amazon:

 4. Keep your dog hydrated.